Are bailiffs legal in Scotland?

 What happens when you ignore sheriff officers?

-Generally, it’s not recommended to ignore a sheriff officer when they first get in contact with you.
-They will not simply give up and move on and, in most cases, will seek further action to get you to settle the debt.
+It’s not recommended to ignore a sheriff officer when they first get in contact with you.
+They will not simply give up and move on and, in most cases, will only seek further action to get you to settle the debt.

 For example, they may return at a later date with a warrant from the court to enter your home and seize your belongings.
-This could mean you lose your car and you could end up owing more than you did in the first place due to extra fees.
+This could mean you lose your car and will more than likely end up owing more than you did in the first place due to extra fees.

 Even if you can’t afford to repay the debt in full, you may be able to arrange a repayment schedule with the sheriff officer where you pay the debt in monthly instalments.